 In the 19th century, Christian Gobrecht’s popular “Liberty Seated” design was the most prominent image on a coin.
 It also had the greatest longevity of the United States coinage of the time.

-The Liberty Seated design was used on several coins including the quarter and dollar.
+The Liberty Seated design was used on several coins — including the quarter and the dollar coin.

 Christian Gobrecht was a German-American born in Hanover, Pennsylvania in 1785.

 His early life saw him develop as an artist and engraver.
 He was also an apprentice for a clockmaker, during which time he honed his skills as a respected engraver.

 After moving to Philadelphia in 1811, he eventually became well known for his engraving work.